How to generate an LDA Topic Model for Text Analysis

 # Run in terminal or command prompt

-# python3 -m spacy download en
+# python3 -m spacy download enimport numpy as np

 import pandas as pd

-import re, nltk, spacy, gensim
+import re, nltk, spacy, gensim# Sklearn

 from sklearn.decomposition import LatentDirichletAllocation, TruncatedSVD